Azure/AzureDataLake/docs/General/Security Best Practices.md

 ##Managing Users##
 With the new accounts, we will be leveraging a combination of the [Azure RBAC](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-control-configure/) and Filesystem ACLs to manage access.

 Since we separated Kona and Data Lake, the access permissions for these services are managed separately.
-To simplify access management, we recommend using security groups.
+To manage access to both services using one interface, we recommend using security groups.

+We will walk you through how to create a security group and using it to control access to both Kona and Azure Data Lake.
+Once we've added the security group, we can control access just by simply adding/removing users to the group.

 ###Setting Up Security Groups in AAD###
 We recommend these steps to simplify access management: